Remote education provision: information for parents

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

 The teacher is likely to send with the child / or through the post a ‘home learning pack’ with a range of appropriate resources.
-They will ring you within the first day or two to discuss this and what you will have to capacity to do at home in terms of work.
+They will ring you within the first day or two to discuss this and what you will have the capacity to do at home in terms of work.

 There will be no expectation that you will have to do the work set with your child and there can be discussion around what you feel is appropriate and can be managed with the class teacher.
 It may be appropriate for more independent living skills activities to form the basis of work, or we may conclude that for the wellbeing of the family we will suspend schoolwork activities until your child can return to school.